-Innovation has become a well used buzz-word in businesses all over the world.
-Those that do it successfully are able to create fantastic new products, develop better networks and form new markets and opportunities.
-This doesn’t happen by itself though – at the heart of every innovation in every business are people who choose to make it happen.
-So, if people can do it for their businesses why can’t they innovate themselves?
+Innovation is a well-used buzz-word in businesses all over the world.
+Those that do it successfully are able to create fantastic new products, develop better connections and form new markets and opportunities.
+This doesn't happen by itself though - at the heart of every innovation in every business are people who choose to make it happen.
+So, if people can do it for their businesses why can't they innovate themselves?

 "...if as an individual you’ve reached a plateau or you suspect you won’t be happy at the top rung of the ladder you’re climbing, you should disrupt yourself for the same reasons that companies must." - Whitney Johnston, HBR.